 I genuinely believe that a distinct advantage is possible by properly scouting the opponent.
 Studying their key tendencies on both sides of the ball and their personnel will provide this advantage.
 To me, the only basketball teams that can spend 100% of their time on themselves are the teams that have such elite talent/size/athleticism on their roster that they can overpower an opponent on game day.
 Or, they run a system of play (press to zone, for example) that isn’t as focused on what the opponent does.

-With the basketball tools and resources available to coaches today (at our level, we use Synergy, KenPom, basic stats, sharing of ideas with other teams that play our common opponents), there is no reason or excuse not to study an opponent so that you can do your best to take away strengths and expose weaknesses.
+With the basketball tools and resources available to coaches today (at our level, we use Synergy, KenPom, basic stats, sharing of ideas with other teams that play our common opponents), you can also cut video online to save time, there is no reason or excuse not to study an opponent so that you can do your best to take away strengths and expose weaknesses.

 Here’s how scouting is broken down for our staff and players at Northern Colorado: